Prisjakt/feed-specification/docs/feed-management-services.md

-# Guide to Feed Management Services for Prisjakt Integration
+# Feed Management Services

-This help page offers an overview of select feed management services, including Channable, Feedoptimise, WakeupData, and DataFeedWatch.
-These services facilitate seamless integration with Prisjakt and other channels, enhancing e-commerce business operations.
+This help page offers an overview of selected feed management services.
+These services are exteremly useful in exposing inventory to be integrated in various channels, including Prisjakt.

 **Benefits of feed management services:**

 - **Centralized Product Data Management**: Aggregate and manage product information from a single platform.
-- **Automated Feed Distribution**: Effortlessly distribute product feeds to various e-commerce channels, including Prisjakt.
+- **Automated Feed Distribution**: Effortlessly distribute product feeds to various e-commerce channels.
 - **Feed Optimization**: Customize product feeds to enhance performance on each channel.
 - **Performance Tracking**: Analyze product performance across different platforms for informed decision-making.